-Non-Invasive Prenatal Testing or NIPT is a blood test that can screen for chromosomal abnormalities during pregnancy.
+Non-Invasive Prenatal Testing or NIPT is a blood test that can screen for chromosomal conditions during pregnancy.
 Several different forms of NIPT are available, such as the Harmony test and Panorama test, all of which work in the same way.
-How are we able to check for genetic problems affecting your baby by taking a sample of your blood?
+How are we able to check for genetic conditions by taking a sample of your blood?

 Collecting the Sample